ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 UTC Offset:
 : Difference between a given local time and UTC, usually given in negative or positive hours and minutes.
-For example, local time in New York in the wintertime is 5 hours behind UTC, so its UTC offset is "-05:00".
+For example, local time in the city of New York, NY, USA, in the wintertime in 2023, is 5 hours behind UTC, so its UTC offset is "-05:00".

 Z:
 : A suffix which, when applied to a time, denotes a UTC offset of 00:00; often spoken "Zulu" from the ICAO phonetic alphabet representation of the letter "Z".
-(Definition from {{Section 2 of RFC3339}}.)
+  (Definition from {{Section 2 of RFC3339}}; see {{ICAO-PA}} for the phonetic alphabet.)

 Time Zone:
 : A set of rules representing the relationship of local time to UTC